 What items are required to apply for the Master of Supply Chain Management Program?

-List of application requirements: - GMAT or GRE results - TOEFL or IELTS results (international applicants only, see requirements for possible exemption) - Undergraduate and post-graduate transcripts - Resume - Two letters of recommendation - Essays - Interview (by invitation only)
+List of application requirements: - GMAT or GRE results - TOEFL or PTE results (international applicants only, see requirements for possible exemption) - Undergraduate and post-graduate transcripts - Resume - Two letters of recommendation - Essays - Interview (by invitation only)